johnae/relativity/README.md

 The point of this (as with arel) is to ease the generation of complex SQL queries.
 This does NOT adapt to different RDBMS systems (yet at least).
 I only care about Postgres.
 Shouldn't be that difficult to extend though.

+This could be used to create an ORM just like Arel is the ActiveRecord enabler in many ways.
+I might do something like this later.

 ## Lua compatibility

 To be honest, I'm only sure that this works properly with LuaJIT 2.x+.
 It should work with other Lua implementations too however - but I haven't tried.
 The CircleCI tests run on LuaJIT.
 The reason is that I'm only interested in LuaJIT (and OpenResty).
 Please test and help out if you feel like it.